kwiamwis/aalenia/potapps/utilities.md

 >
 >RCON Supported

 `Bank [AccountType]?`  Opens your character or player bank account from anywhere.
-Specify account type as 'Player' or 'Character' if the server has both enabled.
+Specify account type as 'Player' or 'Character' if the server has both enabled; failure to specify will result in the player account opening.
 Shortcut the menu with '/Withdraw [Marks] [AccountType]?' and '/Deposit [Marks] [AccountType]?'.
 If transfers and player accounts are enabled you may use '/Transfer [Username/AGID] [Marks]'
 >
 >+permission=setmarks